AryaJohary/CollegeDirectory/README.md

 ## Overview

-The College Directory Application is designed to manage student, faculty, and administrator profiles within a college.
-It includes role-based access control and provides CRUD operations for different user roles.
-The application utilizes Spring Boot with Hibernate JPA for data persistence and Spring Security for securing endpoints.
+The College Directory Application is designed to manage student, faculty, and administrator profiles within a college, featuring role-based access control and CRUD operations for different user roles.
+Built with Spring Boot and Hibernate JPA for data persistence and secured using Spring Security, the application ensures a robust backend architecture.
+It also incorporates custom exception handling across all API endpoints to provide detailed error messages and efficient error management.
+To maintain data integrity, the application enforces various validations, including length constraints, not-null checks, and foreign key validations.
 ## Technologies Used

 - **Backend**: Spring Boot, Hibernate JPA